cnpcshangbo/FOPD-tuner/README.md

 ```

 # 4. Run examples

+## Tune IOPID controller
-## Use **pidtune** to tune IOPID controller and get related parameters
+Enter the folder named "1. iopid_tune_pid", open "iopid_tune.m", update the plant parameters, then run it to tune IOPID controller and get related parameters (integer order PID parameters, cross over Frequency omega_c and phase margin)

+## Tune FOPD controller
-## Set lambda to -1~0, update the parameters k and tau, run first cell of "cal_lambda_ki_kp_bode.m" and see the figure.
-Check the curve to find cross point
+Set lambda to -1~0, update the parameters k and tau, run first cell of "cal_lambda_ki_kp_bode.m" and see the figure.
+Check the curve to find cross point.

 Note: When lambda is negative, a PI controller becomes a PD controller.